ChathurikaA/MDKnapsack/README.md

    initial_temperature-value argument sets the initial temperature value to the given value.
 Default temperature value is 10000.

 ## How to run source code.
-* Open the project as maven project.
+* Open the project as a maven project.
-* Go to project directory and run the mvn clean install to build the project.
+* Go to project directory and run the command `mvn clean install` to build the project.
-* you can run the main class named with suffix **Main** in the each package.
-* This will read the data from "data.pref" file in the same directory and out put the result to the file name with **result** prefix.
+* you can run the main class named with suffix **Main** in the each package except the commonMain package.
+This will read the data from "data.pref" file in the same directory and out put the result to the file name with **result** prefix.